otumuyen-gospel/school-portal/README.md

 ### Installation Guide
 * Clone this repository (school-portal) [https://github.com/otumuyen-gospel/school-portal.git]
 * for the backend install and configure Python, django and  your python virtual environment.
+* navigate to the root folder of the backend app inside the folder of the cloned project.
 * Install dependencies for the project using as stated below.
 ```cmd
   pip install -r requirements.txt